ParadoxAlarmInterface/pai/README.md

 * __Paradox__: Object that interfaces with the panel and keeps some internal state.
 Accepts commands to control partitions, zones and outputs.
 Exposes states, changes and events

 * __Interfaces__: Expose interfaces to the outside world.
-Currently, MQTT, Signal and Pushbullet are supported, but others are planned and almost any other is supported.
+Currently, MQTT (with Homekit support), Signal, Pushbullet and IP (IP150 emulation) are supported, but others are planned and almost any other is supported.

 * __Connections__: Handle communications with the panel, at a lower level.
-Currently, only Serial connections are supported.
+Currently, both Serial and IP connections are supported.

 ## Steps to use it: